Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Introduction

 This paper focuses on the development of unconditionally energy-stable finite element methods (FEMs) based on the invariant energy quadratization (IEQ) approach for solving the Cahn-Hilliard-Navier-Stokes (CHNS) problem \cite{lowengrub_quasiincompressible_1998,shen_energy_2010}

-Here, $\Omega\subseteq{\mathbb R}^d(d=2,3)$ is a bounded domain, $\gamma$ is a mobility constant related to the relaxation time scale, $\mu$ denotes the viscosity, and $\lambda$ represents the magnitude of the mixing energy. $\mathbf{u}$ and $p$ denote the velocity field and pressure, respectively. $\phi$ represents the phase field variable, where $\phi=\pm 1$ corresponds to two different fluids, and $w$ is the chemical potential.
+where $\Omega\subseteq{\mathbb R}^d(d=2,3)$ is a bounded domain, and $\nu$ represents the unit outward normal vector on the boundary $\partial\Omega$.
+Here, $\gamma$ is a mobility constant related to the relaxation time scale, $\mu$ denotes the viscosity, and $\lambda$ represents the magnitude of the mixing energy. $\mathbf{u}$ and $p$ denote the velocity field and pressure, respectively. $\phi$ represents the phase field variable, where $\phi=\pm 1$ corresponds to two different fluids, and $w$ is the chemical potential.
 The nonlinear term $f(\phi)=F^{'}(\phi)$, where $F(\phi)$ represents the nonlinear bulk potential.
+The Dirichlet boundary conditions are imposed on the velocity field $\mathbf{u}$, while Neumann boundary conditions are applied to the phase field $\phi$ and potential $w$, as specified in \eqref{eq1.3.5}.
 One of well-known potentials is the double well potential \be F(\phi)=\frac{1}{4\epsilon^2}(\phi^2-1)^2, \ee where the parameter $\epsilon > 0$.
 The CHNS equations \eqref{eq1.3} is endowed with energy dissipation law

-with the total energy $E\left( {\phi ,{\mathbf{u}}} \right) =\int_\Omega \left( { \frac{\lambda }{2}{{\left| {\nabla \phi } \right|}^2} + \lambda F\left( \phi \right)} + {\frac{1}{2}{{\left| {\mathbf{u}} \right|}^2} } \right) dx. $
+with the total energy $\mathcal{E}\left( {\phi ,{\mathbf{u}}} \right) =\int_\Omega \left( { \frac{\lambda }{2}{{\left| {\nabla \phi } \right|}^2} + \lambda F\left( \phi \right)} + {\frac{1}{2}{{\left| {\mathbf{u}} \right|}^2} } \right) d\mathbf{x}. $

-The CHNS equations were introduced to model the dynamics of two-phase, incompressible, macroscopically immiscible Newtonian fluids with matched density \cite{GPV1996}.
 The physical phenomena captured by the two-phase flow model frequently occur in nature and various industrial processes \cite{zhu_pore-scale_2017}.
 Over the past few decades, the CHNS equations and its modifications have been applied to numerous situations, such as the solidification of liquid metal alloys \cite{ENWR2013}, and the simulation of bubble dynamics \cite{ABHKWW2013}.

 There are many challenges in developing efficient and easy-to-implement numerical schemes for solving the phase-field CHNS equations.
 A key difficulty arises from the higher-order derivatives in the Cahn-Hilliard (CH) equations.
 One approach to address this is the use of the mixed methods, which reformulates the fourth-order phase field problem into a lower-order system, making it more amenable to numerical approximation.
 In recent years, several numerical schemes have been actively designed and applied to solve the CH equation or CHNS equations, including the FEMs \cite{chen_fully-discrete_2021,chen_error_2022, chen2024recovery}, finite difference methods (FDMs) \cite{zhao_second-order_2021,zhu_efficient_2019}, and spectral methods \cite{chen_highly_2022,shen_energy_2010,yang_new_2021,yang_efficient_2018,ye_efficient_2022}.